SalesforceCommerceCloud/pwa-kit/CONTRIBUTING.md

 - In your pull request, include:
   - A brief description of the problem and your solution
   - Steps to reproduce
-  - Screen shots
+  - Screenshots
   - Error logs (if applicable)
 - Make sure that your code builds and passes the unit tests.
-Refer to the readme for steps on how to run tests.
+Refer to the README for steps on how to run tests.
 - Monitor your pull requests.
-Please respond in a timely manner to any comments, questions for changes requested.
-We may close abandoned pull requests.
+Respond in a timely manner to any comments, questions for changes requested.

-## What to expect
+## What to Expect

-After you submit your pull request, we will review it and consider it for merging.
+After submitting a pull request, the PWA Kit team will review it and consider it for merging.

+The team periodically closes any abandoned pull requests that they find.

 ## Contributor License Agreement (CLA)

-All external contributors must sign our Contributor License Agreement (CLA).
+All external contributors must sign the [Contributor License Agreement](https://cla.salesforce.com/sign-cla) (CLA).